thomasbelliott/516-1/README.md

 #### Submission procedure

 I will access your GitHub
 repository after the deadline to retrieve your project file.
-For each small project, create a new file in your GitHub repository named **projectx.html**, where **x** is the letter designation of the project (**a**-**e**).
+For each small project, create a file in your GitHub repository named **projectx.html**, where **x** is the letter designation of the project (**a**-**e**).
 Your file name should not contain quotes, spaces, or any other symbols.
 Please also note that file names are case sensitive,